s122725/bedrock-claude-chat/README.md

 </details>

 - Open [CloudShell](https://console.aws.amazon.com/cloudshell/home) at the region where you want to deploy
 - Run deployment via following commands.
-If you have specific security policy, please also refer [Optional Parameters](#optional-parameters).
+If you want to specify the version to deploy or need to apply security policies, please specify the appropriate parameters from [Optional Parameters](#optional-parameters).

 ```sh
 git clone https://github.com/aws-samples/bedrock-claude-chat.git